Najwa Karam

-Life and career
+Early life

-Early years and Layali Lubnan: 1985–1988
+Early years

-Najwa Karam was born on 26 February 1966 in Zahlé, Lebanon, to a Lebanese Melkite Christian family.
-She is the youngest daughter of Karam Karam and Barbara Chahine Karam.
+Najwa Karam was born on February 26, 1966 in Zahlé, Lebanon, to a Lebanese Melkite Christian family.

-From an early age, Karam was known among her friends and relatives for her powerful singing voice.
-Her parents emphasized the importance of education and a stable career, so Karam attended an evangelical secondary school in her hometown.
-She later earned a bachelor's degree in philosophy.
-Karam worked as a geography and Arabic teacher at Eastern College in Zahlé, Lebanon, for two years.
-Whilst pursuing a career in education, Karam maintained her passion for music.
+Karam learned to sing at a young age.
+She attended an Evangelical secondary school and later earned a bachelor's degree in philosophy.
+Karam taught geography and Arabic at Eastern College in Zahlé, Lebanon for two years.

+Career

+Layali Lubnan: 1985–1988

-In 1985, she defied her father's objections by participating in the television singing competition Layali Lubnan (Lebanese Nights).
-Showcasing her vocals through the traditional Lebanese Mawwal, Karam won first place, earning her public exposure and her father's approval.
-Karam went on to study at the Lebanese Institute of Music for four years, being mentored by renowned Lebanese composers Zaki Nasif and Fouad Awad during this period.
-In 1987, she participated in another television contest named Laylat Haz, where she gained greater exposure, which prepared her for her first attempt at breaking into the Arabic music industry in 1989.
+In 1985, she participated in the television singing competition Layali Lubnan ("Lebanese Nights") against her father's wishes.
+Karam performed a traditional Lebanese Mawwal song and won first place.
+She then went on to study at the Lebanese Institute of Music for four years.
+During this period she was mentored by Lebanese composers Zaki Nasif and Fouad Awad.
+In 1987, she participated in another television contest called Laylat Haz ("A Night of Shaking").

 First Studio Albums: 1989–1993

-Shams el-Ghinnieh, (The Sun of Song) & Ana Ma’akom, (I Am With You)
+Shams el-Ghinnieh ("The Sun of Song") & Ana Ma’akom ("I Am With You")

-In 1989, Karam's first studio album,Ya Habayeb (Loved Ones), was released by a then-obscure record label, Relax-in International.
-The album contained seven tracks, all in the traditional Lebanese traditional/folklore style.
+The record label Relax-in International released Karam's first album, Ya Habayeb ("Loved Ones"), in 1989.
+The album contained seven tracks in traditional Lebanese/folklore style.
 Due to her previous exposure to the Lebanese public, the album was well-received in Lebanon but did not receive much attention from the rest of the Arab world.

 After a three-year hiatus, Karam returned to the scene with her follow-up album, Shams el-Ghinnieh.
 The album title was inspired by her nickname, "Shams el-Ghinnieh" ("Sun of the Song").
-This nickname was given to her by the Lebanese people and media because of her vocal abilities.
 The album was recorded by another small record company, CM.
-The style of the album was more romantic and contemporary in comparison to Karam's debut, which was more traditional.
-Shams el-Ghinnieh was received very well by the Lebanese public.

-In 1993, Karam signed with another record label for her new album, a small Saudi Arabian company.
-The new album was called Ana Ma'akon (I Am With You).
-The album was classic in style and quite different from Shams el-Ghinnieh.
-Despite her discontent with the album, she had no choice but to release it, bound by a contract with her production company.
-As expected, the album failed to do as well as Shams el-Ghinnieh.
-Poor marketing and lack of resources were blamed for the album's low sales.
-It remains Karam's least-known album.
+In 1993, Karam signed with a small Saudi Arabian record label for her new album.
+The new album was called Ana Ma'akon ("I Am With You").